Andrew White (basketball): Westchester Knicks (2019–2021)

 White was included in the New York Knicks' roster for 2019 NBA Summer League.
 His G League rights were later acquired by the Westchester Knicks and he joined the team for the 2019–20 season.
 On November 13, 2019, he recorded a season-high 39 points to go along with seven assists and nine 3-pointers made in a 116–109 win over the Greensboro Swarm.
 He averaged 12.0 points and 4.1 rebounds per game for Westchester.

 On December 12, 2020, White was signed and then immediately waived by the New York Knicks, He re-joined the Westchester Knicks and averaged 5.2 points and 2.5 rebounds per game in the G League hub season between February and March 2021.

 Büyükçekmece Basketbol (2021–2022)

 On July 26, 2021, White signed with Büyükçekmece Basketbol of the Basketbol Süper Ligi.

 Brisbane Bullets (2022–2023)

 On December 11, 2022, White signed with the Brisbane Bullets in Australia for the rest of the 2022–23 NBL season.

-Northside Wizards (2023–present)
+Northside Wizards (2023)

 On February 27, 2023, White signed with the Northside Wizards of the NBL1 North.